Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

 Before the ninth, the only runs came on a pair of solo homers.
 Freeman went deep in the first and Kiké Hernández led off the Dodgers fifth with a home run.

-Game 2 in the best-of-seven series is Tuesday night, with Braves rookie Ian Anderson set to face three-time Cy Young Award winner Clayton Kershaw.
+Game 2 in the best-of-seven series is Tuesday, with Braves rookie Ian Anderson set to face three-time Cy Young Award winner Clayton Kershaw.

 It was the first time since March 12, the day spring training was suspended because of the coronavirus, there were fans in the stands for an MLB game.

-All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by the league and teams.
-That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark where the retractable roof was open for the first NLCS game played at a neutral site.
+All 10,700 tickets available to the general public were sold, in addition to another 800 or so utilized by MLB and the teams.
+That was about 28% of the 40,518 capacity at the new Texas Rangers ballpark, where the retractable roof was open for the first NLCS game played at a neutral site.

 The Braves had the bases loaded in the eighth after reliever Dustin May hit pinch-hitter Pablo Sandoval with a pitch.
 Victor Gonzalez came on and struck out pinch-hitter Charlie Culberson, punctuating the inning-ending out with an emphatic fist pump on the way back to the dugout.